martagrz/academic-kickstart/content/post/neural_processes.md

 ```

 That is it!
 Those are all the parts required to implement the NP.
+See [github](https://github.com/martagrz/neural-processes/tree/master/neural-processes) for the full implementation.

 # References